Pierfrancesco95/Portfolio/03.03_PYTHON_Earthquakes Campi Flegrei/README.md

 Click here for the **link** to the **<mark><a href = "https://public.tableau.com/app/profile/pierfrancesco.esposito/viz/TerremotiCampiFlegrei/Dashboard2#1"> Tableau Dashboard </a></mark>**

-Also you'll find, in the repository **script**, a notebook to analyze updated data.
+Also you'll find, in the repository **"script"**, a notebook to analyze updated data.